Angus Coastal Route

 This short, 40 mile (64 km) route from Edinburgh to Stirling takes in the attractive old burgh of South Queensferry, which is dominated by the mighty Forth road and rail bridges.
 Nearby are Dalmeny House and the elegant Hopetoun House, one of Scotland's finest Adams' mansions.

 As you enter Stirlingshire, you will see the rolling Ochil hills in the distance with the villages and towns of Clackmannanshire beneath them.
-Then you’ll pass Bannockburn, the site of one of Scotland’s most historic and celebrated battles, on the way into Stirling, the city where the Wallace Monument and Stirling Castle sitproudly atop the hills.
-Take a look at the excellent Forth Timeline for more itinerary ideas in the area, including details on the Clackmannanshire Tower Trail.
+Then you’ll pass Bannockburn, the site of one of Scotland’s most historic and celebrated battles, on the way into Stirling, the city where the Wallace Monument and Stirling Castle sits proudly atop the hills.

-Find out about Loch Lomond, The Trossachs & The Forth Valley.
+Find out about Loch Lomond, The Trossachs, Stirling & Forth Valley.

 Galloway Tourist Route